lydianish/RoLASER/README.md

 bash ./demo.sh
 ```

 It will output the pairwise cosine distances of the 4 example sentences used in the paper for LASER, RoLASER and c-RoLASER.
-It will write index-oriented JSON files for each model in the output directory.
+It will write index-oriented JSON files for each model in the output directory `outputs/demo/``.

 For example, `outputs_rolaser.json`:
 ```json